waywardgeek/subset_sum_crypto/README.md

 This is where my math skills fail me.
 Are you an expert at cryptanalysis using latice-based techniques?

+Just as a sanity check, I verified that the `b` values output by this scheme pass the dieharder tests.
+"Passing" nowadays means getting roughly the expected number o "weak" results, and it fell in between the results of two runs on the output of /dev/urandom.
+It would be concerning if the public keys did not pass basic tests for randomness.

 ### Quantum resistant?

 If classically secure, is this scheme quantum resistant?
 I am unfortunately